-"If that's not Tanith, it's his identical twin brother who also knows my name," Daniel insisted, pacing back and forth.
+"If that's not Tanith, it's his identical twin brother who also knows my name," the archaeologist insisted, pacing back and forth in the rather confined space overlooking the isolation room.
 "It wouldn't be the first time that a Goa'uld hid out on Earth, right under our noses."

 "Whoever you people are, this is a violation of my human rights!" the man objected strenuously from inside the locked room.
 His accent sounded British, possibly with shadows of Welsh in it.
 "I don't know who you think I am, but my name is Adam Pierson!
 I was just passing through!
 What kind of country is this?!"

-Dr. Lam entered the observation room, a pensive frown on her face.
+Dr. Carolyn Lam, Stargate Command's chief medical officer, entered the observation room with a pensive frown on her face.
 "Well, whoever he is, he's not a Goa'uld host," she announced to the general, handing over the file.

 "What, so he is the guy's identical twin brother?"
 Daniel repeated in utter incredulity, practically overcome with frustration.
-"I mean, he looks exactly the same!"
+"I mean, look at him!
+He looks exactly the same!"

 "Oi!
 Are you going to tell me what's going on, or what?" the man in question shouted in annoyance.